 Barbara Mann graduated with a Masters of Fine Arts from Wayne State University in Detroit Michigan in 1973.
 She was an original member of a group of new artists, the Tribes of Cass Corridor who changed the face of Detroit’s Artscape.
 She continues to fight through her art for basic freedom for all.

-The first fifteen years built up my pictorial vocabulary as I looked and studied composition, perspective, color theory, the creators of shapes and forms.
+The first fifteen years built up her pictorial vocabulary as she looked and studied composition, perspective, color theory, the creators of shapes and forms.
 Building blocks of the objects in her paintings.
 Around 2000 a new style of painting evolved, saving her from the most imaginable difficult times that could be.
 She found her Muse.
 Healing old wounds she painted new endings to bad scenarios

-ANext I created avatars to save our communities and homelands.
-I moved on to conquer Tyrants and Terrorists, and now I want to export Peace, beginning with creations on paper, providing new life scapes.
+Next, she created avatars to save her communities and homelands.
+Moving on, conquering Tyrants and Terrorists, she could now explore Peace, creating new life scapes.

-I want to speak with the world, even influence and help others through my work.
-So here is my art and the things I enjoy and feel are important.
-As always I paint with love, humor and satirical wit.
+She wants to speak with the world, influencing and helping others through her work.
+So here is her art, her enjoyment and thoughts, painted with love, humor, and satirical wit.

 However, it seems like I will be back painting ruins, heaps of rubble if I, we can’t communicate a more peaceful way of life, without walls.
 Dec.
 24, 2017